Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Framework

 \subsection{Benchmarker}

-The Benchmarker module provides tools for evaluating genomic foundation models on both classification and regression tasks.
-It supports standardized benchmark integration, plugins for custom domain-specific evaluation tasks, and automated performance evaluation.
+The Benchmarker module provides essential tools for evaluating genomic foundation models on both classification and regression tasks.
+It supports standardized benchmark integration, flexible plugins for custom domain-specific evaluation tasks, and automated performance evaluation.

 \paragraph{Incorporating Benchmarks.} \methodac~includes two benchmark suites: the Genome Understanding Evaluation (GUE) Benchmark \cite{zhou2024dnabert} and Genomic Benchmarks \cite{grevsova2023genomic}.
 It also supports plugins for integrating custom, domain-specific evaluation tasks.
 To use a custom benchmark, users format their data according to the Model Trainer's input schema.
 For classification, the dataset should include three CSV files (training, validation, and testing).
 Each contains two columns: one for DNA sequences and one for integer labels.
 For regression, users follow the same structure but replace the label column with continuous values.